alanstoate/explore-with-gdb/README.md

 - All of the code paths eventually lead to `ArrayImporter::Import`, which seems to be a recursive function because it has an arrow pointing to itself.
 However, we need to be cautious here because we removed all of the parameters from the function signature, so this might not be a recursive function at all.
 It could just be one function calling an overloaded function of the same name.
 Upon inspection of the code, we find that both of these possibilities are true.

 - The `ArrayImporter::DoImport` function calls `ImportDict`, which calls `ImportChild`, which then calls `DoImport` again, forming a recursive loop.
-Earlier, we saw some tests mentioning importing dictionaries so this is the likely code path of those tests, although it's hard to tell with this image.
+Earlier, we saw some tests mentioning importing dictionaries so this is the likely code path of those tests, although it's hard to tell which tests call specific functions with this image (we'll handle that in the next step).

 #### Visitor Pattern